sussii/k12.interncamp.assignment.book/content/40_Day4_5_Assignment/_index.md

 ---
-title: "Day5 Assignment"
+title: "Day4-5: From MAXCUT to TSP"
 chapter: true
-weight: 50
+weight: 40
 ---

-# Day5 Assignment
+# Day4 Assignment

-Day5 is for ramping up.
+Day4 is for ramping up.
 No hurry.

 ### Learning Objcetives
 - Get familiar with AWS Products